tiagoprn/pde.nvim/TIPS.md

 [^1] Macros are on registers.
 When I record macro "a", to get its contents I can get the register "a" value.

+## Create custom commands to integrate on the editor

+Instead of using "Code Actions", I can use the "flow" plugin to run some lua+bash code to create my own ones.
+It is on the "automations" -> "flow" section of my setup.